Photos on this site © Dave Kerr

 (1) Ask others to sponsor you either on this site or cash/check donations, (2) Submit eBird Data

-In 2021 we are raising $5,000 to support conservation projects related to Hawk Mountain, Manada Conservancy and the Western PA Conservancy.
+In 2021 we raised $10,645 to support conservation projects related to Hawk Mountain, Manada Conservancy and the Western PA Conservancy.
 Habitat preservation is key to helping our PA Birds.

 You can financially support the Blitz in two different ways; by giving directly or by supporting a team.
 Either way is easy and will help birds and other wildlife in their battle not only to survive but thrive.